Website will update again on March 2, 2015

 Wellness & Nutrition

-catholicStewardsofCreation.com is a website operated by a Roman Catholic family.
+catholicStewardsofCreation.com is an online Ezine operated by a Roman Catholic family.
 The website content is particular to Catholic theology, but in no way is this website an “official” website for the Catholic Church.
-It operates as a layman’s ministry devoted to interesting, informal, interactive, educational and religious content and products to aid in ones personal journey towards better stewardship of creation and the creatures of God.
+It operates as a layman’s ministry devoted to interesting, informal, spiritual, interactive, educational, and religious content and products to aid in ones personal journey towards better stewardship of creation and the creatures we share this life with.
+Sharing the joy of communion with God through the extended family of creation.

 This website may contain links to third party blogs/websites. catholicStewardsofCreation.com is in no way responsible for the contents of any linked blog/websites or any links contained in such blog/website.
 Links are provided for convenience and information and do not imply endorsement of the linked site.

-You may contact us by sending an email at: email@example.com
+You may contact us by sending an email to: